There are a number of things you can do to prepare your body for labour and birth.

 Sometimes babies may be head-down with their back facing your back.
 This position may lead to a longer labour time.
 This is called the occipito-posterior (OP) position.

-Some mothers use these movements and positions during the final weeks of pregnancy, because they believe this can change the position of the baby and make labour quicker and easier.
+Some mothers use these movements and positions during the final weeks of pregnancy.
+This is because they believe this can change the position of the baby and make labour quicker and easier.

-Labour hopscotch is a visual tool used in some maternity hospitals.
+Labour hopscotch is a visual tool used in all maternity units.
 You may hear about it through your midwife or physiotherapist.
 It was designed by an Irish midwife.
 Ask your midwife about labour hopscotch if you're interested in using it as a visual aid.

 It has 7 parts.
 Many of these are about tilting your pelvis to improve your baby's position.
-This can help your baby move down through your pelvis during labour.
+This helps your baby move down through your pelvis during labour.

 The 7 parts of labour hopscotch have names to help you remember the exercises and relaxation steps.